 The Alumni Network

 The network consists of past participants of the Equity in Civics Youth Fellowship.
-Alumni continue to advance the larger discussion on equity in civics.
-Every year, several Alumni members are chosen to serve on our Alumni board.
-Our board will support the facilitation of the student-led discussions within the Fellowship and will maintain Fellowship engagement with the Alumni Network as it grows.
+As our program continues to grow, we hope this network serves as a space to advance the larger discussion on equity in civics.
+Every year, Alumni participate in the facilitation of student-led discussions within the program.